Ledger™ Term Membership Agreement

 - Private Office.
 Move-in ready, fully furnished flexible offices and suites with Member credits included.
 Membership perks included.
 Available at all hours.

 Membership Fees: The monthly Membership Fees for your Member Suite is posted above.
-The invoice is posted on the 25th of the current month.
-Ledger will automatically charge your preferred Member payment method on the First day of each calendar month for your recurring Member fee, credits, purchases, and any other charges associated with your membership.
+The invoice is posted on the 1st of the current month and due by the 5th of the month.
+Ledger will automatically charge your preferred Member payment method on the 5th day of each calendar month for your recurring Member fee, credits, purchases, and any other charges associated with your membership.
 Your recurring Member fee begins accruing on your Member start date, and you are responsible for making timely payment.
 Payments that are outstanding more than 5 days will be subject to a late fee of 1% per month, and we reserve the right to suspend or terminate your membership and your access to our services for nonpayment.
 Payments by credit card may be subject to an additional processing fee.

 Your Term: Your Initial Membership Term will start on the stated commencement date and ends in accordance to your commitment terms.